by Calculated Risk on 2/26/2018 10:12:00 AM

-This is in the normal range (less than 6 months supply is normal).
+This is at the top end of the normal range (less than 6 months supply is normal).

-"The seasonally-adjusted estimate of new houses for sale at the end of April was 300,000.
-This represents a supply of 5.4 months at the current sales rate."On inventory, according to the Census Bureau:
+"The seasonally-adjusted estimate of new houses for sale at the end of January was 301,000.
+This represents a supply of 6.1 months at the current sales rate.
+"On inventory, according to the Census Bureau:

 "A house is considered for sale when a permit to build has been issued in permit-issuing places or work has begun on the footings or foundation in nonpermit areas and a sales contract has not been signed nor a deposit accepted."Starting in 1973 the Census Bureau broke this down into three categories: Not Started, Under Construction, and Completed.

 The third graph shows the three categories of inventory starting in 1973.

 The inventory of completed homes for sale is still low, and the combined total of completed and under construction is also low.

 The last graph shows sales NSA (monthly sales, not seasonally adjusted annual rate).

 In January 2018 (red column), 43 thousand new homes were sold (NSA).
 Last year, 45 thousand homes were sold in January.